DM-PRO99/PruebaNext/README.md

 ## 🧪 Testing

-Para probar el sistema:
+To test the system:

-1. Crear un usuario cliente y un usuario agente
+1. Create a client user and an agent user
-2. Iniciar sesión como cliente y crear un ticket
+2. Log in as client and create a ticket
-3. Iniciar sesión como agente y gestionar el ticket
+3. Log in as agent and manage the ticket
-4. Verificar que se reciben los correos de notificación
+4. Verify that notification emails are received

-## 🐛 Solución de Problemas
+## 🐛 Troubleshooting

-### Error de conexión a MongoDB
+### MongoDB connection error
-- Verificar que MongoDB esté corriendo
+- Verify that MongoDB is running
-- Verificar la URI en `.env.local`
+- Verify the URI in `.env.local`
-- Para MongoDB Atlas, verificar la IP whitelist
+- For MongoDB Atlas, verify the IP whitelist

-### Error al enviar correos
+### Email sending error
-- Verificar credenciales de email en `.env.local`
+- Verify email credentials in `.env.local`
-- Para Gmail, usar App Password, no la contraseña normal
+- For Gmail, use App Password, not the normal password
-- Verificar que el puerto 587 no esté bloqueado
+- Verify that port 587 is not blocked

-### Error de autenticación
+### Authentication error
-- Verificar que JWT_SECRET esté configurado
+- Verify that JWT_SECRET is configured
-- Limpiar localStorage del navegador
+- Clear browser localStorage
-- Verificar que el token no haya expirado
+- Verify that the token has not expired

-## 📸 Capturas de Pantalla
+## 📸 Screenshots

-### Flujo Principal:
+### Main Flow:

-1. **Login**: Página de inicio de sesión
+1. **Login**: Login page
-2. **Dashboard Cliente**: Lista de tickets del cliente con opción de crear nuevos
+2. **Client Dashboard**: List of client tickets with option to create new ones
-3. **Crear Ticket**: Modal para crear nuevo ticket con título, descripción y prioridad
+3. **Create Ticket**: Modal to create new ticket with title, description and priority
-4. **Detalle Ticket Cliente**: Vista detallada con comentarios y opción de agregar más
+4. **Client Ticket Detail**: Detailed view with comments and option to add more
-5. **Dashboard Agente**: Estadísticas, filtros y lista de todos los tickets
+5. **Agent Dashboard**: Statistics, filters and list of all tickets
-6. **Gestionar Ticket Agente**: Vista detallada con opciones de cambiar estado, prioridad y responder
+6. **Agent Manage Ticket**: Detailed view with options to change status, priority and respond

-## 📝 Datos del Coder
+## 📝 Coder Information

-- **Nombre**: Diego Alejandro Mena Ciceri
+- **Name**: Diego Alejandro Mena Ciceri
 - **Clan**: Gosling
-- **Correo**: diegomena903@gmail.com
+- **Email**: diegomena903@gmail.com
-- **Documento de Identidad**: 1109290022
+- **ID Number**: 1109290022

-## 📄 Licencia
+## 📄 License

-Este proyecto fue desarrollado como prueba de desempeño.
+This project was developed as a performance test.

-## 🙏 Agradecimientos
+## 🙏 Acknowledgments

-- Next.js por el framework
+- Next.js for the framework
-- MongoDB por la base de datos
+- MongoDB for the database
-- Tailwind CSS por los estilos
+- Tailwind CSS for the styles

 ---

-**Desarrollado con  usando Next.js y TypeScript**
+**Developed with Next.js and TypeScript**